worktheclock/nix.dev/source/tutorials/nix-language.md

 A derivation's output path is fully determined by its inputs, which in this case come from *some* version of Nixpkgs.

-This is why we recommend to [avoid search paths](search-path), except in examples intended for illustration only.
+This is why we recommend [avoiding search paths](search-path), except in examples intended for illustration only.
 :::

 <details><summary>Detailed explanation</summary>

-The example imports the Nix expression from the search path `<nixpkgs>`, and applies the resulting function to an empty attribute set `{}`.
+The example imports the Nix expression from the search path `<nixpkgs>` and applies the resulting function to an empty attribute set `{}`.
 Its output is assigned the name `pkgs`.

-It cannot be inferred from the code above, but `pkgs` is an attribute set of Derivations.
+It cannot be inferred from the code above, but `pkgs` is an attribute set of derivations.
 That is, each of its attributes ultimately boils down to a call to `derivation`.

-Converting the attribute `pkgs.nix` to a string with [antiquotation](antiquotation) is allowed, as `pkgs.nix` is a Derivation.
+Converting the attribute `pkgs.nix` to a string with [antiquotation](antiquotation) is allowed, as `pkgs.nix` is a derivation.
 The resulting string is the file system path where the build result of that derivation will end up.

 </details>

-Antiquotation on Derivation values is used to refer to other build results as file system paths when declaring new build tasks.
+Antiquotation on derivation values is used to refer to other build results as file system paths when declaring new build tasks.

 This allows constructing arbitrarily complex compositions of derivations with the Nix language.

 ## Worked examples

-You should now be able to read Nix language code for simple packages and configurations, and come up with similiar explanations of the following examples.
+You should now be able to read Nix language code for simple packages and configurations and come up with similar explanations of the following examples.

 Example: